ENCCS/hpda-python/content/performance-boosting.rst

 .. keypoints::

-   - To squeeze the last drop of performance out of your Python code you can convert performance-critical functions to Numba or Cython
+   - To squeeze the last drop of performance out of your Python code, you can convert performance-critical functions to Cython or Numba.
-   - Both Numba and Cython pre-compile Python code to make it run faster.
+   - Both Cython and Numba pre-compile Python code to make it run faster.